ubergeek42/weechat-android/Readme.md

 * Translation:
 If you would like to help translating this app, all of the strings are in weechat-android/res/values/strings.xml; and there aren't a terribly large number of them.

+## Special Settings/Features

+#### Hide buffer in weechat android
+To prevent a buffer from showing up in weechat-android, set the following buffer local variable.

+`/buffer set localvar_set_relay hard-hide`

 ## Changelog